hypnosapos/rl-course/PITCHME.md

 @snap[north-west]
 On-Policy
 @snapend
-Estimate the value of a policy while using it for control
+Estimate the value of a policy while using it for control.
+Agent learns the value based on its current action a derived from the current policy.

 +++